kunal-mohta/FirewallRulesLICS/README.txt

     The priority order in this case is - Reject > Drop > Accept.

 - The 'any' keyword will be applied to any value of the parameter, i.e. even if the parameter is left empty (empty string ""), then too the rule will apply to it.

+- Default action is taken as 'accept'.
+This is for the situations when :- (i) No rule matches the clause/condition in the package.
+    (ii) Numerical/Alphabetic values in a clause/condition lies out of the ranges mentioned in 'CLAUSES.txt' file.
+    (iii) Wrong syntax is used in writing down the clause/condition.

 ***********************************************************************